Matrox-Imaging/LMI_Gocator2300_MXSP4/README.md

 **MIL Version** MIL X SP4

 **Description**
 This program contains an example of 3d reconstruction by interfacing with a LMI Gocator 2330 scanner.
+The project structure, including the xml and png files, aims to be copied "\Users\Public\Documents\Matrox Imaging\MIL\Examples" MIL installation directory to be displayed by the MIL example launcher.

 **Link**
 https://github.com/Matrox-Imaging/LMI_Gocator2300_MXSP4